Tay Melo: All Elite Wrestling (2020–present)

 On March 6, 2022, at Revolution, Conti faced Jade Cargill for the AEW TBS Championship in a losing effort.
 After months of feuding, on May 29 at Double or Nothing Conti teamed up with Sammy Guevara and Frankie Kazarian in a trios mixed tag team match facing American Top Team's Ethan Page, Paige VanZant and Scorpio Sky, which Conti's team lost.
 On June 15, at Road Rager, Conti along with Guevara, joined the Jericho Appreciation Society, turning heel.
 On August 12 on Rampage Quake by the Lake under the new ring name Tay Melo, teamed up with Guevara defending the AAA World Mixed Tag Team Championship against Dante Martin and Skye Blue which they successfully retained.

 Melo and Guevara then started a feud with Ruby Soho and Ortiz, trading wins during August before defeating them at All Out due to interference from Anna Jay.
 The feud between Melo and Soho resumed on the November 30 episode of Dynamite, leading to a match at Winter Is Coming where Soho defeated Melo.
-The feud continued with Melo and Jay defeating Soho and Willow Nightingale on the December 28 episode of Dynamite; Soho and Nightingale however defeated Melo and Jay on the January 11, 2023 episode of Rampage in a street fight.
+The feud continued with Melo and Jay defeating Soho and Willow Nightingale on the December 28 episode of Dynamite; Soho and Nightingale however defeated Melo and Jay on the January 11, 2023, episode of Rampage in a street fight.

+After a two-year absence from television, Melo made her return to AEW on June 4, 2025 at Fyter Fest, where she saved Anna Jay from an attack from Megan Bayne and Penelope Ford, turning face in the process and reuniting TayJay.
+The following week at Summer Blockbuster, TayJay defeated Bayne and Ford.
+On July 12 at All In, Melo competed in the women's Casino Gauntlet match, which was won by Athena.

-Lucha Libre AAA Worldwide (2022–present)
+Lucha Libre AAA Worldwide (2022)

 On April 30, 2022, Conti made her AAA debut teaming with Sammy Guevara to defeat Los Vipers, Maravilla and Látigo, and Sexy Star II and Komander to win the AAA World Mixed Tag Team Championship at Triplemanía XXX.
 For most of the match, La Parka Negra would wrestle in Guevara's place.

+World Wonder Ring Stardom (2025)

+On January 3, 2025, following a 22 month hiatus from wrestling, Melo made her in ring return and debut for Stardom at New Year Dream where she teamed with Mina Shirakawa and faced the team of Athena and Thekla but were defeated.

+Other media

+Melo appears as a main cast member for AEW All Access.